GrantErickson/CoalesceSample/README.md

         User,
     };
 ```
-  3. In the `CoalesceSample.Data` project create a `Services` folder and inside create a new interface called `ILoginService` annotated with `[Coalesce, Service]`
+  3. In the `CoalesceSample.Data` project create a `Services` folder and inside create a new public interface called `ILoginService` annotated with `[Coalesce, Service]`
-  4. Create a new class in the same folder called `LoginService` that implements `ILoginService`
+  4. Create a new public class in the same folder called `LoginService` that implements `ILoginService`
   5. Register this service in `programs.cs` by adding the following scoped service:
 ```
 services.AddScoped<ILoginService, LoginService>();